arhamansari11/Machine_Learning_Operations/README.md

 To get started with learning MLOps for FAANG interviews, follow these steps:

-1. Clone this repository to your local machine:
+1. Clone this repository to your Local machine:

    ```bash
    git clone https://github.com/arhamansari11/Machine_Learning.git